-Allow your barbecue to cool slightly, but while it’s still warm, cover the grill in water-soaked old newspaper.
+Lynsey Queen of Clean has a neat trick with newspaper to clean a caked-on BBQ grill.
+Allow your barbecue to cool slightly, but while it’s still warm, lay a sheet of old newspaper across the top and generously spritz with water.
 Close the lid for half an hour to steam clean it.

 Use a grill brush with wire bristles to get rid of remaining food particles.
 If you have a porcelain-coated rack, it’s best to use a brass-bristled grill brush to avoid damaging it.
 No grill brush?
 Screw up aluminium foil into a ball and scrub the grill with it instead.
 Next, clean the grill with a dishcloth and hot soapy water.

 If that doesn’t shift the dirt, you might want to try a household cleaner.
 However, some can be abrasive and toxic for a barbecue, so make sure you get a cleaner that’s specifically designed for the job, such as Jeyes barbecue cleaner, £3.50 for 750ml, B&Q.